Traveling with Kids? Plan Ahead to Stay Well

 “There are many children right now who are behind on vaccines because of the pandemic,” Dr. Skariah says.
 “That leaves the potential for exposure to measles and other diseases that were previously controlled.”

-Check with your pediatrician if you’re uncertain about your child’s vaccination status.
-If your baby is younger than 60 days old, you’ll want to minimize their travel, because they are too young for some vaccines that prevent childhood diseases.
+Check in with your pediatrician if you’re uncertain about your child’s vaccination status.
+If your baby is less than 60 days old, you’ll want to minimize their travel, because they are too young for some vaccines that prevent childhood diseases.

 • Maintain a healthy daily routine before the trip and stick to it while traveling.

-Prioritize healthy eating, hydration and sleep habits in your child’s daily life.
+Prioritize healthy eating and sleep cycles in your child’s daily life.
 This will help boost their immune system, Dr. Skariah says.

 “Children thrive on routines, so the more you can stick to their schedule for meals and naps on the trip, the better it is for everyone,” she says.